 Pan Seared Brussels Sprouts with Honey Pancetta

-This recipe is another one that we had at a restaurant or someone’s house years ago.
-Steve has perfected his own version over the years.
-It’s now a family favorite.
-While it’s reminiscent of the warm flavors of fall, these brussels sprouts can be served at any time.
+This recipe is one we first had years ago at a restaurant or at someone’s house.
+Over time, Steve has perfected his own version, and it has become a family favorite.
+While it is reminiscent of the warm flavors of fall, these Brussels sprouts are just as good any time of year.

 Roasted Brussels Sprouts 1.jpg